 I am fascinated by the conversations about climate change.
-Once you get past the basic ideas of the planet warming and severe sea level rises and major loss of life that comes with it (among other Very Bad Things), you get into the meat of what is potentially the most confronting and serious issue to have ever faced humanity.
+Once you get past the basic idea of the planet warming and the severe sea level rise and major loss of life that comes with it (among other Very Bad Things), you get into the meat of what is potentially the most confronting and serious issue to have ever faced humanity.
 As I’ve written about before, it is all well and good to shun a plastic straw and want to save the planet, but asking what it’s really going to take for us to prevent undoable damage that will cause heavy loss of life presents much harder questions.

 I’ve read a lot about climate change recently and all of the books and articles I’ve read have concluded the same thing I intimated in my prior blog: we have to dismantle free-market capitalism as we know it.
 Modern capitalism is predicated on the pursuit of constant growth.
 The pursuit of constant growth has resulted in globalisation, industrialisation and the burning of an unimaginable amount of fossil fuels.
 The burning of these fossil fuels has released gases which cause the planet to get warmer, destabilising the climate and causing unmitigated environmental chaos.
 I mean, living things have existed on the planet for millions and millions of years.
 We have brought the entire Earth to the brink of environmental catastrophe in a few hundred years.
 That would be impressive, if it wasn’t so depressing.

 But while the planet burns and I buy solid toothpaste tabs for an extortionate price to avoid putting another plastic tube into landfill, I am interested in going beyond just “we have to stop climate change!” to grappling with the material issues stopping us from actually doing it.
 Of these, there are many, but I think it’s crucial to confront the hard issues and the real reasons that climate change continues to thrive, even if it’s not flattering.
 Without being able to appreciate where we’re truly starting from, it will be hard to move forward.